pwallace/gpt-helpers-for-internetarchive-texts/README.md

-# GPT-supported Helper Scripts for Internet Archive texts
+# GPT-supported helper scripts for Internet Archive texts

 Python tools for extracting and summarizing content from digitized texts (particularly items in Internet Archive).